andrelandgraf/andrelandgraf/contents/articles/2023-03-11_web_standards_and_react.md

 The rise of full stack web frameworks such as Next.js, Remix, SvelteKit and others seemed to have motivated more people to do the same.

-It might be a coincidence, but it's really cool to see that the new React documentation on beta.reactjs.org seem to emphasize the web platform as well.
+It might be a coincidence, but it's really cool to see that the new React docs seem to emphasize the web platform as well.
 For instance, the new documentation promotes the `FormData` API for [reading input values on submit](https://beta.reactjs.org/reference/react-dom/components/input#reading-the-input-values-when-submitting-a-form).

 ## Conclusion